Chicago shooting: Man charged with killing 2 teens in South Shore who asked how tall he was, police say

 "The victims commented, because, since Battle is quite tall, and they asked him how tall he was and you know, hoped to be that tall someday," Deenihan said.
 "And unfortunately, obviously we'll never see the full growth of these poor children."

 As the three teens walked home, two of them were shot multiple times in the alley.
-Police said they recovered 9 shell casings from the scene.
+Police said they recovered nine shell casings from the scene.

 Jasean Francis, 17, was shot in the back, chest and left hand and taken to University of Chicago Hospital, where he died.
 Charles Riley, 16, was shot in the back and left leg and was taken to University of Chicago Hospital, where he also died.